 8. Anne Brontë

-Of the three sisters (Charlotte, Emily, and Anne), only Anne makes this list.
+Of the three sisters (Charlotte, Emily, and Anne), only Anne Brontë makes this list.
 While Charlotte’s Jane Eyre rightly receives praise for its surprisingly strong-willed and independent female protagonist, Charlotte – like Jane – was happily married.
 The other two sisters remained unmarried until their early deaths, and Anne in particular made a somewhat revolutionary stand against the very image of marriage that Victorians so idealized.

-Anne’s own life was a picture of the struggle unmarried women faced, thanks to a limited number of acceptable professions for women (Wildfell Hall was initially published under a male pseudonym).
-Like her sister Emily, Anne supported herself by working, mainly as a governess and as a writer.
-There are no records of courtship, marriage proposals, or even romances in Anne’s life.
+Anne’s own life was a picture of the struggle unmarried women faced.
+Thanks to a limited number of acceptable professions for women, she constantly struggled financially.
+Like her sister Emily, Anne supported herself by working, mainly as a governess and a writer.
+Wildfell Hall was initially published under a male pseudonym, which likely contributed to its success.